Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

 -   We can use all the important features and let the decision tree perform features selection using the Entropy.

--   No assumptions on the data and the model
+-   No assumptions about the data and the model

 -   We rely in our situation on categorical variables to predict the response which will not perform very well using the least square model.

 ``` r